 4. Fry the patties in a frying pan for two minutes without any oil.

-5. Serve the burgers with fries, which can be fried, baked, or roasted.
+5. Serve the burgers with fries, fried, baked, or roasted.
 You can also add a side salad or some coleslaw for a complete meal.

 Asparagus and Parmesan Puff Pie

-• Potential Allergens: Eggs, Milk (in Parmesan and cream), gluten (in puff pastry), Sulfites (in some puff pastries), and possibly soy (depending on the lardons used).
+Eggs, Milk (in Parmesan and cream), Gluten (in puff pastry), Sulfites (in some puff pastries), Soy (depending on lardons)

 Ingredients: